Let users personalize visuals in a report

 - This feature isn't supported for publish to web.

-- This feature is supported in the Power BI mobile apps for iOS and Android tablets and in the Power BI Windows app; it is not supported in the Power BI mobile apps for phones.
+- This feature is supported in the Power BI mobile apps for iOS and Android tablets and in the Power BI Windows app; it isn't supported in the Power BI mobile apps for phones.
 However, any change to a visual you save in a personal bookmark while in the Power BI service is respected in all the Power BI mobile apps.

 Give the new visual personalization experience a try.
 Give us your feedback for this feature, and how we can continue to improve it, on the Power BI Ideas site.